IBM/mas-tas-appconnect-flows/README.md

 Space | Inbound & Outbound | Create and Retire

   </details>

  <details><summary><b>App Connect</b></summary>

-You should have access to an instance of App Connect with a deployed instance of a Designer
+### You should have access to an instance of App Connect with a deployed instance of a Designer

+## If your instances of Maximo and TRIRIGA are behind the same firewall, use the directions below:

 You will need to create two accounts from the 'Catalog' tab in order to connect the applications.